vgalpha/vgalpha/README.md

 # Vani Goyal | Aspiring Software Engineer / Machine Learning Engineer 👋

 Hi there!
-I'm a passionate Computer Engineering student focused on **Full Stack Software Development** and **Machine Learning**.
+I'm a passionate BTech.
+Computer Engineering student (2023-2027) at Thapar Institute of Engineering and Technology with a deep interest in **Full Stack Software Development** and **Machine Learning**.

-**I'm actively seeking Software Engineering Intern and Machine Learning Intern opportunities to apply my skills and contribute to innovative teams.**
+**I'm actively seeking Software Engineering Intern and Machine Learning Intern opportunities for Summer 2026 to apply my skills and contribute to innovative teams.**

 ---